Gatjuat-Wicteat-Riek/AirBnB_clone_v2/README.md

 Gatjaut Wicteat Riek
 agtjuatriek@gmail.com

-for collaboration please reach me with above email
+for collaboration please reach me with above email and feel free to chat with me.